PerthCharles/Coding/README.md

     	b. add new website to pratice coding
     	c. use new language to solve problems
     	d. any advices
+    7. get the newest version of this repository
+    	#git checkout master
+    	#git pull upstream master
+    	#git checkout your-branch
+    	#git rebase master
-    7. commit your changes
+    8. commit your changes
     	#git add ...
     	#git commit ...
     	#git push origin your-branch
-    8. go to the github.com to make your pull request
+    9. go to the github.com to make your pull request